 Curtin Malaysia is a completely unique location, an incredibly beautiful garden campus nestled between the world’s oldest rain forest and the South China Sea, featuring a picturesque man made lake and tropical sunsets that take your breath away.

 (Click here to view the campus map)

-Curtin Sarawak is now entering its next phase of development spanning the next five years, during which its student population is expected to surpass 5,000.
+Curtin Malaysia is now entering its next phase of development spanning the next five years, during which its student population is expected to surpass 5,000.
 A state-of-the art Library and Auditorium complex, a signature work of architecture and new campus landmark, has already been completed.
 Incorporating a 400-seat auditorium and modern library facilities, it heralds an enrichment of campus life and the student and staff experience.
-Upcoming projects include the Federal Government-funded Miri BioValley Park being developed with the Sarawak Ministry of Industrial Development and housing the Curtin Sarawak Research Institute (CSRI), a new School of Engineering and Science building, a multi-purpose teaching block, additional student accommodation blocks and a new gymnasium.
+Upcoming projects include the Federal Government-funded Sarawak Biovalley Pilot Plant being developed with the Sarawak Ministry of Industrial Development and housing the Curtin Malaysia Research Institute (CMRI), a new Faculty of Engineering and Science building, a multi-purpose teaching block, additional student accommodation blocks and a new gymnasium.